French Assurance Vie (French Life Insurance investment policies)

 (this list is purely for illustration and should not be seen as recommendations for any of these funds...)

-Some contracts limit the choice to only one or two funds - often managed by subsidiaries of the same bank that is selling the assurance vie, and hiding significant internal fees and commissions.
+Some contracts limit the choice to only one or two funds - often managed by subsidiaries of the bank selling the assurance vie, and hiding significant internal fees and commissions.

 You should remember that the performance of managed funds depends on the quality of the fund manager (and his team of analysts).
 We generally advise against “funds of funds” since these often accumulate costs without justification.